EmineSelimovska/ReactJS-Project/README.md

 Comments
 1. Add Comment: Authenticated users can leave comments on property listings.
-2. Edit Comment: Users can edit their comments.
-3. Delete Comment: Users can remove their comments.

 Contact Page with Google Map
 1. Contact Form: A contact form for users to reach out to the site administrator.